This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 The complex included the UNESCO Memory of the world site the Czech National Library.
 One of my top recommendations is to visit the Baroque Library Hall, which is considered one of the most beautiful libraries in the world due to its beautifully painted ceiling (frescoes).

-The square is named after Saint Wenceslas, the patron saint of Bohemia.
-On first viewing Wenceslas square, it resembles a boulevard more than a square.
+The Wenceslas Square is named after Saint Wenceslas, the patron saint of Bohemia.
+On first viewing Wenceslas Square, it resembles a boulevard more than a square.

 Another sculpture from David Černý, the work known as “Zavěšený muž” (“Man Hanging Out”).There is obscure art dotted around Prague so keep your eyes peeled.